- U.S. Admissions Eligibility

 None of the online master's programs offered through the School of Continuing Studies provide any professional licensure or certification.
 Though not required, students in these programs may wish to research and seek certifications through professional organizations in their field.

-SCS online programs use some or all of the platforms listed on this page.
+SCS online programs use some or all of the technology platforms listed here.
 Students should confirm that they have a reliable internet connection and the ability to access each of these platforms before applying.
 While every effort is made to ensure course content and materials can be accessed by all students, it is not guaranteed.
 A variety of circumstances may affect the ability to access course content and materials, including internet access issues, firewalls, and hardware limitations.
 Students who are unable to access course content and materials will not be able to complete the program, and will receive a refund consistent with Georgetown’s refund policy.

 Additional information for distance education students at Georgetown University is available through the Office of Compliance and Ethics.